 Some iPhone apps come pre-installed, and you may have never used them even once.
 You’d be shocked at the amount of storage space they take up for no apparent purpose.

 You can uninstall these apps to clear up so much space that you won’t need to do anything else.
-We’ve compiled a list of apps that you might want to consider deleting from your iPhone.
+We’ve compiled a list of apps you might want to consider deleting from your iPhone.

 - Apple Store